mvd81/new-docker-laravel-project-wizard/README.md

 * Download + install the latest Laravel installation
 * Give you some information how to update the database config + .env file
 * Open the project in the browser
-* remove the installation wizard file
+* Remove the installation wizard file

 ## How I am using this

-I download this file, and add some personal changes in the script.
+I download this file, do some personal changes in the script.
-I will automatically create a 'staging' and 'production' directory to store the .env filers for example.
+I will automatically create a 'staging' and 'production' directory to store the .env files for example.

 ### Alias
 I will make an alias (once)